-- Statement on costs and unintended consequences of drug control policies
+- Statement on costs and spill-over consequences of drug policies

-- Expert report ‘Costs and unintended consequences of drug control policies’
+- Publication ‘Costs and unintended consequences of drug control policies’

 - Publication ‘Public expenditure on supply reduction policies’ (Joint publication with the European Monitoring Centre for Drugs and Drug Addiction)

 Interacting with civil society on drug policy issues